 Before we start this, I just want to reiterate, that I really, really hate stupid buzzwords.
 BUT.
 I have been looking for a way to describe what it is that I do succinctly, and I believe I’ve found it.

-Back when social started, it was one job. ‘social media manager’ and then as Twitter and Facebook grew and more platforms were born it stopped being a place for just the internet cool kids, and people began to realise it was a slightly bigger gig than we first thought.
+Back when social started, it was one job: ‘social media manager.’
+Then as Twitter and Facebook grew and more platforms were born, it stopped being a place for just the internet cool kids and people began to realise it was a slightly bigger gig than we first thought.

 That’s where I come in.